Clinical Trials Coordinator

 Requirements for the role

-We are also looking for a previous clinical trials coordinator experience (around 2 years), preferably coming from a private sector.
+We are also looking for a previous clinical trials coordinator experience (around 2 years), preferably coming from private sector.
 Ophthalmology is preferred but not mandatory.

 The ability to work with large databases